PennyLaneAI/pennylane/doc/code/qml_hf.rst

 construct molecular Hamiltonians that can be differentiated with respect to nuclear coordinates and basis set parameters.

+The differentiable aspect of the HF solver allows computing exact gradients with respect to molecular geometry, basis set, and circuit parameters simultaneously using the techniques of automatic differentiation available in `Autograd <https://github.com/HIPS/autograd>`__.
+This makes this HF solver more versatile and robust compared to non-differentiable tools which mainly rely on numerical approaches for computing gradients, with an extra computational cost.
+In particular, optimizing the basis set parameters available with the Hf solver allows reaching lower ground state energies without increasing the size of the basis set which leads to a larger number of number of qubits.

 .. currentmodule:: pennylane.hf

 .. automodapi:: pennylane.hf